OVECJOE/BankApp/README.md

 - _I believe a bank app should be network-enabled and this is not.
 So, the function that handles transfer from a customer to another is incomplete.
 The money transferred disappears and that is not right._
 - _A database is needed for every bank application...It is missing here :wink:_
 - _Very funny :grinning:; This bank app doesn't use account number...
 You might be interested._
-- _Every customer should have an ID to identify them easily, I falied again.:smirk:_
+- _Every customer should have an ID to identify them easily, I failed again.:smirk:_
 - _The source code is not explanatory enough, so you can write a documentation for it._
 - _This list is not exhaustive enough...There could be other features that elude me which you can think of in a fly_
 ## CONTRIBUTION